VaclavElias/stride-website-next/posts/2018-03-30-changes-to-the-xenko-license.md

 ---
 layout: post
-title: 'Changes to the Xenko license'
+title: 'Changes to the Xenko License'
-author: 'Silicon Studio'
+author: silicon-studio
-popular: true
-disqus_short_name: paradox3d
+tags: ['Announcement']
+---

+Dive into the significant changes to Xenko's license and how they impact the Stride 3D game engine community.
+Understand the new licensing terms, benefits, and opportunities they present for developers.
+Get all the details in our informative blog post!

 ---

 Long time no see!